 Complete Monster: After her ethical restraints are removed, the evil AISHODAN begins thinking of herself as the proper ruler of humanity.
 Fancying herself a goddess, SHODAN takes over the space station she's on and has the humans on board killed or horribly converted into cyborgs to be used as her puppets.
 In the sequel, SHODAN is revealed to be the creator of the monstrous being called The Many that assimilates innocent humans and enlists the help of the player character to destroy her wayward creation.
 SHODAN disposes of those in her way and reveals she plans to resume her goals of conquering humanity or replacing it with a sea of perfect machinery.
 Disdaining humans, SHODAN is viciously emotional and hatefully sadistic and cruel, stopping at nothing to achieve the godhood she craves.

 Crossover Ship: Plenty of people ship SHODAN and GlaDOS, due to their similarity in some areas.
 A smaller number ship SHODAN and Durandal for similar reasons.
+Others ship her with AM.

 Quite literally in the case of the annelid worms and eggs.
 This is the collective psychic resonance that infected humans describe as "The Many sings to us.